scala-native/scala-native/docs/contrib/nir.rst

 2. Basic blocks have parameters.
 Parameters directly correspond to phi instructions in the classical SSA.

 3. The representation is strongly typed.
-All parameters have corresponding type annotations.
-Instructions may take type arguments (they are ommited here for brevity.)
+All parameters have explicit type annotations.
+Instructions may be overloaded for different types via type parameters.

-4. Unlike LLVM, it has support for high-level features such as java-like classes.
-Classes may contain methods and fields.
+4. Unlike LLVM, it has support for high-level object-oriented features such as garbage-collected classes, traits and modules.
+They may contain methods and fields.
 There is no overloading or access control modifiers so names must be mangled appropriately.

-5. All definitions live in a single top-level scope.
-During compilation they are lazily loaded until all reachable definitions have been discovered.
-   `pin` and `pin-if` attributes are used to expressed additional dependencies.
+5. All definitions live in a single top-level scope indexed by globally unique names.
+During compilation they are lazily loaded until all reachable definitions have been discovered. `pin` and `pin-if` attributes are used to express additional dependencies.
-   Nesting/ownership is of definitions is expressed through names.

 Definitions
 -----------